 We were contracted to complete the electrical installation and instrumentation services at this unique clean water project which had an overall value of £18 million.
 It is a new underground facility that provides potable water for 100,000 people, fed with water from the Fofanny Dam Reservoir.

-We carried out the complete electrical install of all processes and controls coupled with the complete building services installation for the site.
+MDE carried out the complete electrical install of all processes and controls coupled with the complete building services installation for the site.

-It is a point of particular pride to have been appointed as electrical and instrumentation contractor on this, the most unique water treatment facility ever built – a 52Ml/d works constructed completely underground.
-Our choice as contractor signals our expertise and reputation in the water industry.
+It is a point of particular pride to have been appointed as an electrical and instrumentation contractor on this, the most unique water treatment facility ever built – a 52Ml/d works constructed completely underground.
+Our choice as a contractor signals our expertise and reputation in the water industry.
 The £18m design and build project is the first of its kind in Ireland.

-The project was completed on time and within contract budget.
+The project was completed on time and within the contract budget.
 Particular challenges included the adverse location with attendant difficult and exposed weather conditions.
 We were also required to work in full compliance with environmental and safety constraints.

 The Belfast Trunk – Sprucefield Pumping Station is one of the biggest NI Water pipeline schemes to be undertaken in recent times.

-We were appointed with specific responsibility for the electrical, power, control and instrumentation of electrical services to the infrastructure upgrades of this contract, all of which are linked to the new pipeline.
+MDE Team appointed with specific responsibility for the electrical, power, control and instrumentation of electrical services to the infrastructure upgrades of this contract, all of which are linked to the new pipeline.

 This work included the re-commissioning of local service reservoirs which were out of operation at Danescroft and St. Andrew’s, both in Lisburn; the upgrade of the existing Castor Bay Water Pumping Station in Craigavon; the construction of a new water pumping station at Sprucefield (Lisburn) and a new water pumping station at the refurbished St. Andrew’s Service Reservoir.